Self-Distillation Enables Continual Learning: Self-Distillation Fine-Tuning

 We find that this prompt is sufficient to prevent the policy from outputting $c$ verbatim and instead elicits a response that reflects the model's understanding of the intent behind the demonstration, leveraging its in-context learning capabilities.
 See subsection \ref{subsec:assumption} for further analysis of the conditioned policy's outputs.

-As mentioned before, we hypothesize that on-policy learning is necessary for continual learning; therefore, we train the student using on-policy distillation from the teacher.
+As mentioned before, we hypothesize that on-policy learning is necessary for continual learning; therefore, we train the student using on-policy distillation from the teacher\footnote{Even without the continual learning constraints, learning from a teacher with privileged information requires on-policy learning \citep{swamy2022sequence}.}.
 For every prompt $x$, our algorithm, SDFT, samples responses from the student policy $y\sim\pi_\theta(\cdot|x)$ and minimizes the reverse Kullback-Leibler (KL) divergence between the student and the teacher distributions:

 Leveraging the autoregressive nature of the model, we decompose this objective into a token-level loss (see \citet{tang2025few} for a derivation) and take the gradient with respect to the student parameters $\theta$ while treating the teacher distribution as fixed.
 This results in the following gradient estimator: